Mochamad-Rizky/Hunger-apps/README.md

 # Hunger Apps

 Hunger apps is a website that was built to be able to pass the front end web developer expert class.
 Where in this application using vanilla JS and without any CSS framework.
-Hunger apps is a website that was built to be able to pass the front end web developer expert class.
-Where in this application using vanilla JS and without any CSS framework.
 Then here i am use the mobile first approach for styling layout.

 ## Run Locally